 Internet frauds and scams are in the news almost everyday.
-We hear about a new scam,or con or fraud, where somebody lost money, but it does not affect us so why bother to care?
-It is simply that the stone is not in your shoe, so since it is not you, why worry about internet frauds and scams?
+We hear about a new scam,or con or fraud, where somebody lost money.
+However, if it does not affect us, we don’t care?
+It is simply that the stone is not in your shoe.
+And if it is not you, why worry about internet frauds and scams?

 Telemarketing scams work whenever you give personal or financial information, or even send money to people you don’t personally know.
 If you do that, your odds of getting scammed and becoming a victim of one of these telemarketing scams increases dramatically.